IPaC is a project planning tool that streamlines the USFWS environmental review process

 PIV authentication does not work within the Firefox browser.
 Please use Google Chrome or Microsoft Edge browsers when logging in with your PIV.

 If you have multiple certificates associated with your PIV, you may get a time-out error.
 Select another certificate in the list; once you select the correct certificate, you will be redirected to IPaC.

 IPaC’s Endangered Species Act (ESA) Review has a new step in the step-by-step consultation process--a feature called Consultation Package Builder (CPB) that was released in 2020.
 Because incomplete or poor information in consultation requests is a major factor in being unable to complete consultation in a timely manner, we designed CPB to address this need by:

-- Helping you compile a complete Biological Assessment (BA);
+- Helping you compile a complete biological analysis document suitable for use as a Biological Assessment (BA), if needed;

 - Assisting you in developing a good action area and documenting all potential effects and conservation actions associated with a proposed project;

 - Leveraging USFWS data from the internal Effect Pathway Manager (EPM); and